 Some acute traumas cause severe soft tissue injury.

-Some indications you might have suffered severe tissue damage include:
+Some indications you might have suffered severe soft tissue damage include:

 - A ‘crack’ or ‘pop’ sound when the injury occurred